Arosian-Stagg/TF2-Binds/README.md

 M3(click/hold) = pulls out pistol or wrangler, if level 3 with sentry will fire rockets too.

-Q TO PLACE AND PUT DOWN BUILDINGS REMEMBER THIS (IF GUN IS EQUIPED 1 SHOT WILL BE FIRED).
+Q = PLACE AND PUT DOWN BUILDINGS.(IF GUN IS EQUIPED 1 SHOT WILL BE FIRED).

 1 = equips sentry building and destroys any present sentry if it exists.